Astronomy Tools Action Set Review

 Usage Tip: Run the “Increase Star Color” action before “Make Stars Smaller”, and then run “Less Crunchy More Fuzzy”.
 This will effectively make the stars more colorful, reduce their size, and soften them up.

-This image of the Cocoon Nebula benefitted from the “Increase Star Color” action.
+This image of the Cocoon Nebula benefited from the “Increase Star Color” action.

 Enhance DSO and Reduce Stars

-This action can produce some truly sensational results, but it can be easy to get carried away with it.
-One thing to look out for is any odd color changes (you may need to balance the colors), and the possibility of making the stars too small and oddly shaped.
+This action can produce some truly sensational results, but it’s easy to get carried away with it.
+One thing to look out for is any odd color changes (you may need to balance the colors), as well as the possibility of making the stars too small and oddly shaped.

-I have found this action to be effective on wide-field images as well, particularly if there are rich star-cloud regions.
-The image of the Milky Way towards the constellation Cygnus is a great example of when this action can help your photo “pop”
+I have found this action to be effective on wide-field images as well, particularly in regions with rich star clouds.
+The image of the Milky Way towards the constellation Cygnus is an excellent example of when this action can help your photo “pop.”

 The Milky Way towards the constellation Cygnus.